Kufo2018/Android-with-Kotlin/README.md

 ## DessertPusher

 DessertPusher is a game about making desserts.
 Press the button, make a dessert, earn the big bucks.
+This app is for exploring the Activity Lifecycle callback methods and the Lifecycle object.

 ### Screenshots